When cancer is found at an early stage, treatment is often easier and more likely to be successful.

 A new or changed spot on your skin

 Skin cancers can grow quickly, so it’s important to become familiar with your own skin (including skin not normally exposed to the sun) through regular self-checks.
 Look for a change to the shape, size or colour of an existing spot or the development of a new spot.
-If you’ve noticed anything unusual, it’s important to tell your doctor.
+If you notice anything unusual, it’s important to see your doctor.

 The earlier cancer is found, the greater the chance of successful treatment

-If you can find cancer when it’s at an early stage, before it’s had the chance to get too big or spread to other parts of the body, it can often be easily removed or treated.
+If you can find cancer when it’s at an early stage, before it’s had the chance to get too big or spread to other parts of the body, it can be removed or treated more easily.
 If the cancer has spread, treatment becomes more difficult your chances of survival may not be as good.